SAP-samples/teched2021-IIS162/exercises/ex1/README.md

 > A Project can have multiple teams.
 A Team can have multiple roles and each role can have multiple persons assigned.

 <br> ![](2021-11-11-15-28-24.png)
-<br> The team is displayed within a Project but to edit it , you need to navigate to the Edit UI for Teams
 <br> (1)Click "Manage Teams" to navigate to edit UI
+> The team is displayed within a Project but to edit it , you need to navigate to the Edit UI for Teams

 <br> ![](2021-11-11-15-31-30.png)
 > In this UI you can edit details of the current team, or click Create in the left Panel to create a new Team.
 In this exercise only one Team is sufficient.